Massachusetts Income Tax Table Tax Year 2019 Massachusetts Income Tax Brackets

-Massachusetts' income tax rates were last changed one year prior to 2020 for tax year 2019, and the tax brackets have not been changed since at least 2001.
+Both Massachusetts' tax brackets and the associated tax rates were last changed two years ago in 2022.
 Massachusetts' tax brackets are indexed for inflation, and are updated yearly to reflect changes in cost of living.

 How do Massachusetts tax brackets work?